tituspowell/BookInventoryManagementSystem/README.md

 - **Reader**: a Reader is a logged in user with no special privileges.
 In addition to viewing the books and book reviews, they can also leave their own reviews.
 - **Librarian**: Librarians have additional privileges.
 They can add and delete books, and edit the details.
 They can also delete (but not edit) other people's book reviews.
 - **Administrator**: Administrators can do all of the above and also view users, edit their details and access level, and also delete them if need be.

-## Demonstrating the project

-This is a tricky project to demonstrate, because a lot of the functionality is hidden if you're not a Librarian or Administrator.
-To fully appreciate it you need to log in and out at different access levels to see the authentication in action.
-So to simplify the demonstration I'll include a series of screenshots here with commentary.
-(As opposed to deploying it on Azure and giving everyone administrator access!)

-I'll follow this with a brief technical overview and then my thoughts on how the project could be taken further.
-The full code is here for anyone wanting to take a more detailed look at any aspect of the system.

 ## 1 - Anonymous Access